lornebb/Venice-Drone-website/README.md

 * ![#161614](https://placehold.it/15/161614/000000?text=+) `#161614` - Off-Black text color

 Fonts
-I used a sans-serif for the main font, the sharpness off DM Mono was what I settled on.
+I used a sans-serif for the main font, the striking and sharp **DM Mono** was what I settled on.

 [Google Fonts DM Mono](https://fonts.google.com/specimen/DM+Mono "font link dm mono")

-and a secondary font of Roboto.
+and a secondary, complimentary, font of Roboto.

 [Google Fonts Roboto](https://fonts.google.com/specimen/Roboto?query=roboto "font link roboto")